MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

     :::image type="content" source="../Resources/media/Organizer-tools-people-panel-multi-room-2412.png" alt-text="Screenshot of Organizer tools and People panel in the Mesh app.":::

-- **[People panel](#people-panel)**: The people in your event can now be found in the People panel.
+- **[People panel](#people-panel)**: The people in your event can be found in the People panel.
 In this panel, you can see who has raised their hand and megaphone or broadcast (in multi-room events) them.

     **Single room events**